 In this article, we’ll discuss how veterans can receive a VA disability rating for depression, how depression relates to PTSD, how to file for benefits, and what to do if you’re denied VA disability compensation for major depressive disorder.
-If depression interferes with your life after serving, help is available.
+If depression or another mental illness interferes with your life after serving, help is available.
 No veteran should have to suffer because of paperwork issues or wrongful denials.

 In this article about the VA rating for depression: